travel 101

 In the case of theft or robbery, the local police may request you take certain actions to aid them in the investigation and creation of the report.
 Following their guidance to completion should help in discovering what happened to your belongings - and hopefully recover them - and support your claim.

-Broadly speaking, AXA Travel Protection plans offer coverage for lost, stolen, or damaged items.
-Our travel plans can offer reimbursement for the value of your belongings, up to the policy limit - which varies depending on the policy that you select.
-For more detailed information, our licensed travel insurance agents are standing by <link> and are happy to walk you through any questions or specifics that pertain to your individual trip.
+Broadly speaking, AXA Travel Insurance plans offer coverage for lost, stolen, or damaged items.
+Our travel insurance plans can offer reimbursement for the value of your belongings up to the policy limit - which varies depending on the policy that you select.
+For more detailed information, our licensed travel insurance agents are standing by and are happy to walk you through any questions or specifics that pertain to your individual trip.

-Here’s an overview of what our Baggage and Personal Effects Coverage - aka lost bag travel insurance - typically covers:
+Here’s an overview of what our Baggage and Personal Effects Coverage - aka lost luggage insurance - typically covers:

 Reimbursement for Lost or Damaged Items: Traveling can do a number on your bags.
 Whether beaten up, or outright lost, AXA can have you covered.
 You may be reimbursed for the actual cash value or the cost to repair or replace the bags, depending on the circumstances and, of course, up to the limits of your policy.